planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 GDAL/OGR, and several pop in and out of web tools, so these are kept out of the main tutorial section.

-**WORK IN PROGRESS**: This document is still under construction, with a number of TODO's remaining, but we are publishing as there's a lot of good information here.
+**WORK IN PROGRESS**: This document is still under construction, with a number of TODO’s remaining, but we are publishing as there’s a lot of good information here.

 ## Tools used

-* **[GDAL/OGR](https://gdal.org)** - We'll mostly use OGR, the vector tooling.
+* **[GDAL/OGR](https://gdal.org)** - We’ll mostly use OGR, the vector tooling.
 Great for things like format conversion and basic simplification.
 * **[Keplergl_cli](https://github.com/kylebarron/keplergl_cli#usage)** - Nice tool to call the
 awesome kepler.gl library from the commandline.
 Useful for visualization of large amounts of geojson.
-* **[GeoJSON.io](https://geojson.io/)** - Simple tool to do editing of geojson, useful for creating AOI's.
+* **[GeoJSON.io](https://geojson.io/)** - Simple tool to do editing of geojson, useful for creating AOI’s.
 It integrates with github, but the ability to save a GeoJSON to github doesn't seem to work so well.
 * **[Placemark.io](https://placemark.io)** - More advanced tool from the creator of GeoJSON.io, very
-nice for creating AOI's and piping them in, with lots of rich geometry editing features.
+nice for creating AOI’s and piping them in, with lots of rich geometry editing features.
 * **[MapShaper](https://github.com/mbloch/mapshaper)** - Tool to do interactive simplification of
 GeoJSON, has a nice CLI.
 * **[STACTools](https://github.com/stac-utils/stactools)** - CLI for working with STAC data.
 There